• Recipes

 • To clean the leeks, slice down the middle lengthways and rinse under the tap to remove any dirt or grit, then pat dry with a paper towel.

-• Freeze into individual portions, this makes it easy for a quick kids meal when you need it.
+• Batch cook by making double the recipe amount & freeze the chicken risotto into individual portions.
+This makes it easy for a quick kids' dinner when you need it.

 • Chicken - I have used skinless chicken breasts but you can also use the same amount of skinless, boneless, chicken thighs.
 You can also use leftover chicken thats already cooked, just add it to the pan when you add the rice.

 • Stock - I love the Knorr Chicken Stock Pots as they are free from the top 14 allergens.
-If you are cooking for small children you may wish to swap to these very low salt stock cubes from Kallo, they are dairy and gluten free but do contain celery.
-You can also use a vegetable stock if you prefer.
+If you are cooking for small children you may wish to swap to a very low salt stock cube.

 • Rice - Arborio rice is most widely used in risottos and is what I have used & tested this recipe with.
 Other alternatives are carnaroli or Vialone Nano.